Handling an inventory

 previous chapter.

-node to define the area of interactivity like before.
+sure to add a CollisionShape2D node to define the area of interactivity

-Finally, create a new ESC script called “beer.esc” and place it in the “items” folder as well.
+Finally, create a new ASHES script called “beer.esc” and place it in the “items” folder as well.
 Leave the script empty for now.

-Copy the path to the script and put it in the ESC script
+Copy the path to the script and put it in the Esc Script parameter.

 Hint